aduffy70/LabNotes/_posts/2013/2013-01-22-H-wrightii-manuscript-updates.md

       * Updated the title - Don's
       * Incorporated Mary's wording changes and grammatical improvements - Mary's
       * Included info from UBC herbarium on additional collections after the first H. wrightii reports (including a map of the gametophyte collections in Haida Gwaii and around Prince Rupert - Mary's
-  * Reviewed Davey et al paper on RAD-seq sources of bias in preparation for today's GBS meeting